 There are two main types of portable solar battery backup.
 These include portable solar generators and handheld solar battery chargers.

 Go Solar Group uses Goal Zero’s Yeti 3000.
 This solar generator is 68.6 pounds, which is light enough to take camping, especially since it has a dolly with large wheels and a retractable handle.

-With Go Solar Group’s Level 2 battery backup, this portable solar generator can charge a laptop, cell phone, tablet, headlamp, camera and more for hundreds of charges.
+With Go Solar Group’s level two battery backup, this portable solar generator can charge a laptop, cell phone, tablet, headlamp, camera and more for hundreds of charges.
 Solar generators can also charge with portable solar panels.